Yuning-Shi/yuning-shi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a first-year Ph.D. student in the Department of Mechanical Systems Engineering at [Tokyo Metropolitan University](https://www.tmu.ac.jp/english/index.html), advised by Professor Naoyuki Kubota in the [Intelligent Robotics Lab](https://en.kub-lab.jp/).
+I am currently a second-year Ph.D. student in the Department of Mechanical Systems Engineering at [Tokyo Metropolitan University](https://www.tmu.ac.jp/english/index.html), advised by Professor Naoyuki Kubota in the [Intelligent Robotics Lab](https://en.kub-lab.jp/).
 Before that, I obtained my bachelor’s degree from the Division of Science at [Tokyo Denki University](https://www.dendai.ac.jp/en/), where I conducted research in the [Artificial Intelligence Lab](https://tdu-ai-lab.github.io/).
 I also completed my master’s degree in Electrical Engineering and Computer Science at [Shibaura Institute of Technology](https://www.shibaura-it.ac.jp/en/), where I worked in the [Data Engineering Lab](https://www.shibaura-it.ac.jp/en/research/laboratory/00074.html).

 My research interests include deep learning, computer vision, vision-and-language, and embodied intelligence, with a focus on their applications in autonomous driving, human activity recognition, medical diagnostics, and robotics.